peekbank/peekbank/README.md

 # Prerequisites

+Make sure that you have mysql server set up.
+For a debian based OS, this is most likely as simple as running `sudo apt install mysql-server`.
+However, you will also need to figure out user accounts in the database with appropriate privileges.
+The `config.json` should give you some hints.
+Modify according to your environment.

 First get the `config.json` file with database credentials and place them in the root of this repo (which is a Django project)

 Set up a virtual environment; by convention `peekbank-env.`